 Even for charitable organizations, advertising is necessary to expand the reach and awareness that will ultimately help to raise money.
 Although advertising campaigns need an early investment, they usually have a higher ROI for nonprofit organizations.

 Platforms like Google offer charities monetary help to grow visibility around their cause.
-Google offers Google Ad Grants that equips nonprofits with up to $10,000 per month of free search for advertising.
+Google offers Google Ad Grants that equip nonprofits with up to $10,000 per month of free search advertising.
 The Facebook Community Fund extends support to organizations aligned with community building in certain US regions.

-With Zeffy's user-friendly tools and cost-effective approach, nonprofits can allocate more resources toward their core programs, ultimately enabling them to make a greater difference in the communities they serve.
+With Zeffy's user-friendly tools and zero-fee approach, nonprofits can allocate more resources toward their core programs, ultimately enabling them to make a greater difference in the communities they serve.